HyoJeong-Park/practice/README.md

 # practice
-## practice anything i have not tried before
+ practice anything I have not tried before